 Under certain conditions, ash particles may become attached to the face of the combustor.
 These particles may be seen while the combustor is glowing under fire or when the fire is out.
 Any deposits on the face of the combustor should be removed.
 There are two ways to clean the face of the combustor: (1) Brushing the combustor with a soft bristle paint brush, or (2) Passing a vacuum cleaner wand or brush near the face of the combustor.
 Limit cleaning to the face of the combustor (note - the flame shield will have to be removed to gain access to the face).
-Do not scrape the combustor as this may do more harm than good.
+Do not scrape the combustor with any hard tool or brush and do not run pipe cleaner through the individual cells of the combustor as this may do more harm than good.
 Do not remove the combustor during this process.
 Note - simply burning a hot fire usually proves to be the best method of cleaning the combustor of deposits.